 Ty Nevins Career Racing Summary

 Ty began the 2018 racing season by signing with the Moss Motorsports Racing Team.
-He signed to compete in wing and non-wing sprint car races.
+He signed to compete in wing and non-wing 600 outlaw sprint car races.
 Ty also switched from a Factor1 car to a Hyper Racing car, and from a Suzuki GSXR 600 to a Metric Cycles built Yamaha 600.
 Ty competed in the High Banks Hustle in Illinois and Pennsylvania Speedweeks.
-He also scored a Top-10 finish in the Lucas Oil Southern State Midget Series, and won the wing sprint feature at Marion County Speedway.
+He also scored a Top-10 finish in the Lucas Oil Southern State Midget Series, and won multiple wing sprint features and the track championship at Marion County Speedway.
 Ty also won the Marion County Speedway 'Hard Charger' award for 2018.

 Ty missed most of the 2017 season due to a car crash on the highway.
 The day after finishing 3rd in a non-wing feature in April 2017, Ty was a passenger in a vehicle that was T-boned in an intersection by an SUV.
 He was air-lifted to the hospital and spent a week under the care of some amazing doctors at the Arnold Palmer Children's Hospital.
 Ty suffered an injured spine and a head injury.
 He worked hard to recover fully and was cleared to race again in late November 2017.